Don86/baltic3/README.md

 Short answer: no.

-Long answer: I'm not sure.
+Long answer: It's easy if you know how to do it, which is a perfectly accurate but perfectly useless answer.
 In my use cases, I set up baltic to work in `Jupyter` notebooks like the front-end trifecta of HTML/CSS/JS (or: rendering with `matplotlib`/parameter or attribute value definitions/programmatic functionality, respectively).
 If that last sentence was gibberish to you, this will have a bit of a learning curve.
 Otherwise, if you're already familiar with that sort of paradigm, it might be that much easier.

 If you're new to Python, this is not a good starting point.

 # Dev Notes

 The very long to-do list [here](https://github.com/Don86/baltic3/blob/master/assets/dev-notes.md).